 - Field Trips last approximately 45 minutes to 1 hour

 - Evenings and other times may be available upon request (pending staff availability)

 How: Please fill out this form or call Hillary Stephens at 253-964-6440 to request a field trip.
 Allow one week for us to respond to your request.

 What: The content is flexible.
 We will try to match your needs.
 If you have an idea that isn’t listed let us know and we can work with you to see if it is possible.
 There are two types of field trip presentations:

 - Fully live/interactive presentations done by science dome staff (~1 hour) covering 2-3 topics

-- Half live/interactive presentations done by science dome staff (~1/2 hour) covering 1 topic and half fulldome video (20-40 mintues).
+- Half live/interactive presentations done by science dome staff (~1/2 hour) covering 1 topic and a fulldome video (20-40 mintues).
 (Total time ~ 1 hour)